Hundreds in Cowcaddens, Glasgow struggle to find the right help for alcohol or drug addiction.

 Rehab should probably be avoided for:

-Here’s an idea of typical treatment options for Cowcaddens and the greater Glasgow area:
+Check out the following rough outline of treatment options available for Cowcaddens and the greater Glasgow area:

 Once the person is finally in the rehab clinic, gaining the necessary insights, and visualising their ability to cope with stimuli and stressful situations without the coping mechanism of alcohol or narcotics, only then will it be easier to determine how long treatment should last.